Pseudo-rotations vs. Rotations: Introduction and main results

 One consequence of the index divisibility theorem (Corollary \ref{cor:index-spec}) is that each of the sequences $\mu_k$ and $\mu'_k$ completely determines the spectrum $\sigma_+(\Phi)$ together with signatures except for the eigenvalues with zero signature and that the jump sequence determines the index sequence.
 The proof of the theorem, given in Section \ref{sec:index-div-pf}, is geometrical and relies on the properties of a certain cycle associated with $\Phi$ in the torus $\T^r$, where $r$ is the number of distinct elements in $\sigma_+(\Phi)$.

-{\bf Acknowledgements.} Parts of this work were carried out during the first author's visit to NCTS (Taipei, Taiwan) and while the second author was in residence at MSRI, Berkeley, CA, during the Fall 2018 semester.
+{\bf Acknowledgements.} The authors are grateful to the referee for useful remarks and suggestions and for spotting an error in the first version of this paper.
+Parts of this work were carried out during the first author's visit to NCTS (Taipei, Taiwan) and while the second author was in residence at MSRI, Berkeley, CA, during the Fall 2018 semester.
 The authors would like to thank these institutes for their warm hospitality and support.